tom-seddon/beeblink/README.md

 You'll need a Tube USB serial adapter (see above).
 The adapter requires modification: carefully bend up pin 9 of the PLD, so it's clear of the socket when plugged in.
+Note that the modified adapter won't work with a second processor.
+(A future update to the hardware will fix all of this stuff...)

-Connect the Tube serial board to the AP5's Tube connector, connect any second processor to the Tube serial board, use the jumper to select Comms mode, and connect the device to your PC.
+Connect the Tube serial board to the AP5's Tube connector, use the jumper to select Comms mode, and connect the device to your PC.

 If using Windows, you'll need to
 [tweak one of the device settings](./docs/ftdi_latency_timer.md).